-Jesus said concerning them, “These people draw near to Me with their mouth, And honor Me with their lips, But their heart is far from Me.
+Jesus said concerning them, “These people draw near to Me with their mouth, and honor Me with their lips, but their heart is far from Me.
 And in vain they worship Me, Teaching as doctrines the commandments of men.”
 (Matt.
 15:8-9 NKJV).

 Stop paying a mere lip service to God without a willing mind to obey God.
 God wants you to draw near to Him and worship Him not just with your mouth, but with your heart.

-Prayer: My Dear Holy Spirit, teach and help me to begin to worship God in spirit and truth, from a regenerated heart and according to God’s revelation in the person of Jesus Christ, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me to begin to worship God in spirit and truth, from a regenerate heart and according to God’s revelation in the person of Jesus Christ, in Jesus’ name.
 Amen.